-Art enhances the intellectual, spiritual, human and apostolic formation of each child.
+Art enhances the intellectual, spiritual, human, and apostolic formation of each child.
 Exploring art awakens an innate call from the Divine Creator and invites a creative response.
 “Though his ‘artistic creativity’ man appears more than ever ‘in the image of God.’”
-St. John Paul II in his Letter to Artists, 1999.
+(St. John Paul II, Letter to Artists, 1999.

 The music curriculum represents what we expect children to achieve at various levels of their education, kindergarten through eighth grade.
 Students will develop their musical knowledge and skills as the material presented becomes more complex.

-The objective of the Music program at Canyon Heights is to develop a life-long love of music and appreciation for its beauty and value in our culture.
+The objective of the music program at Canyon Heights Academy is to develop a life-long love of music and appreciation for its beauty and value in our culture.
 Through various engaging and interactive activities, students learn about music in an age-appropriate way.

 Physical Education is an important part of the curriculum at Canyon Heights.
-It provides learning experiences that contribute to the psychomotor, cognitive and affective development of each child.
+The course provides learning experiences that contribute to the psychomotor, cognitive, and affective development of each child.

-PE gives students knowledge and skills to make the most of their physical and mental abilities along with the building blocks necessary for good health.
+Physical Education provides students with the knowledge and skills to make the most of their physical and mental abilities along with the building blocks necessary for good health.
 They learn new skills and improve performance while gaining the self-discipline to take part in individual and group activities.
 Students acquire the knowledge needed to be physically fit and take part in healthful physical activity on a regular basis.

-- develop motor, person and social skills, including reference to the K4J Virtue Program where appropriate.
+- Development motor, person and social skills, including reference to the K4J Virtue Program where appropriate.

 Building on the basic skills developed in the K-5 Physical Education curriculum, the Middle School program focuses on team sports and what is involved to be successful.
-Team sports included in the Middle School PE program include: flag football, volleyball, basketball and running.
-Class time for the students focuses on learning the rules of a new sport, teamwork and sportsmanship.
+Team sports included in the Middle School Physical Education program include: flag football, volleyball, basketball, and running.
+Class time for the students focuses on learning the rules of a new sport, teamwork, and sportsmanship.

 Learning a second language is an important part of the curriculum at Canyon Heights Academy.

 The study of Spanish provides every student with the opportunity to develop language skills and an appreciation for another culture.
-Student learning is enriched because connections are made to other subject areas such as math, technology and history.
-The curriculum is divided into four major areas of language use: listening, reading, writing and speaking.
+Student learning is enriched because connections are made to other subject areas, such as math, technology, and history.
+The curriculum is divided into four major areas of language: listening, reading, writing and speaking.

 The Spanish curriculum represents what we expect children to achieve at various levels of their education, pre-kindergarten through fifth grade.
 With the acquisition of a second language, benchmarks are achieved by certain grade levels and although reviewed in later grades, they are not re-taught every year.
 New students work to achieve mastery as soon as possible.
-Teachers use the students’ knowledge and experience at each grade level and prepare them to meet the next higher grade level benchmarks.
+Teachers use the students’ knowledge and experiences at each grade level and prepare them to meet the following grade-level benchmarks.